RussianCow/dotenv_cli/README.md

 $ dotenv your-program arg1 arg2 ...
 ```

+### .env file format

+Each line of a `.env` file must contain one of the following:

+* Nothing (will be ignored)
+* A comment starting with `#`
+* A key/value pair, separated by an equals sign (like  `KEY=value`)

+Keys must only contain uppercase, alphanumeric ASCII characters, and cannot start with a number.
+Any whitespace found after the equals sign will be treated as part of the value.

 ### Roadmap

 This is a very early release, and not intented to be used in production yet.
 Major todo items (roughly in order):